 2017 Franklin D. Murphy Lecturer: Dr. Christine Guth

-Nelson-Atkins Museum of Art, Atkins Auditorium
+Spencer Museum of Art Auditorium

 The needle was a powerful instrument in early modern Japan whose mastery offered women a means of augmenting and transforming their physical power into material things that enhanced the wellbeing and comfort of their families.
 Although employed both by men and women, its use was understood to be a common denominator among women of all classes and ages.
 Mobilized on a daily basis, this tiny implement became bound up with the intimate and affective life of its owner, her identity as a wife and mother, and the wider temporal rhythms of social, economic, and ritual life.

 Because of its very mundanity, the needle has been largely ignored in studies of material culture and technology, and its physical properties have not been fully taken into account in studies of its symbolic and ritual meanings.
 Anthropologist Janet Hoskins has argued that “ordinary household possessions might be given an extraordinary significance by becoming entangled in the events of a person’s life and used as a vehicle for a sense of selfhood.”
 In this presentation I throw light on the relationship between the agency of this gendered “biographical object” from three perspectives: the kikkoden or “pleading for skills” ritual enacted by women of the court since the Nara period; its centrality to Confucian ideals of female virtue promoted during the Edo period; and its ritual disposal in the hari kuyo.
 In so doing I draw particular attention to the relationship between the needle’s physical attributes and its sacralization.